Improving Your Garden Harvest with Pollinators

 Special Guest: Gary from BEE-LIEVE

-Stopping by Hoss Tools Headquarters today was Gary from BEE-LIEVE Farms.
-Gary spends the majority of his day to day life working with bees.
-Greg and Gary discuss the disadvantages of poor pollination can lead to blossom end rot or the fruit becoming somewhat distorted.
-The guys also discuss and provide helpful tips on how you can start and maintain a beehive in your garden.
-The best pollinator for the garden according to Gary is the European Honeybees which is the true working bee.
-Some good practices to incorporate in your garden if you do not have any pollinators around is to do some companion planting to attract those beneficial pollinators.
-Planting flowers such as zinnias, sunflowers, and cosmos help because it is easy for the bees to reach the nectar.
-When purchasing bees to place in your garden make sure to do some research and definitely educate yourself on how to maintain and care for the bees.
+Today we had a special guest — Gary from BEE-LIEVE Farms.
+Gary spends the majority of his day working with bees.
+Greg and Gary discuss how poor pollination can cause fruits to be distorted or rotten on the ends.
+They also provide helpful tips to start and maintain a beehive in your garden.
+According to Gary, the best pollinating insect for a vegetable garden is the European Honeybee.
+He calls these the “true working bee.”
+If you do not have access to a beehive, you can increase pollinator presence by planting flowers and other plants that will attract native bees.
+Planting flowers such as zinnias, sunflowers and cosmos will help because those flowers have easily accessible nectar for the bees to feed.
+If you do decide to purchase a beehive for your homestead or garden, Gary suggests doing adequate research to educate yourself on how to maintain and care for the bees.

 Check out BEE-LIEVE Apiaries & Farm: https://bee-lieveapiaries.com/